 As someone who has been working for women’s rights and sustainable development for the past two decades, I have heartily embraced the increased international attention on the needs and roles of women farmers in poor communities.
 But as development agencies prioritize these rural women, let us ensure that we don’t repeat mistakes of the past.
 If hunger, climate change AND inequality are to be tackled then NGOs, governments and women’s movements need an approach that shifts the onus of feeding the world away from time-strapped impoverished women, and instead supports them in their organizing and in their cultivation of traditional knowledge, and puts their rights first.

-"Women are on the frontlines of the struggle over the way our food is
+"Women are on the frontlines of the struggle over the way our food is produced, over knowledge, over seeds and over the sustainability of the food system as a whole."

 From what I have seen across many parts of the Global South, women are on the frontlines of the struggle over the way our food is produced, over knowledge, over seeds and over the sustainability of the food system as a whole.
 Deo, a 42 year old Brazilian farmer working with ActionAid, told me just how women are trying to bring about fundamental change: